dKorkhh/JSONParser/README.md

 Some fields can contain null or an empty string "".

+## Output

-After parsing with a command, it can execute value of each field.
+After parsing a JSON file, the program extracts the value of each field and converts it into a corresponding Rust data structure.